Victorian House Renovation – 14 Steps You Must Follow

 For a more cost effective solution, you could opt for a double storey extension, thereby acquiring more space for a lower cost per square metre.

 You can check our house extension page for more details on the process and the costs of your Victorian house extension.
+When planning and executing extensions, it is important to seek expert advice to ensure proper modifications and to prevent issues such as damp, insulation problems, or structural concerns.

 10. Add space with a rear extension